ddbj/www/_ddbj/organism-e.md

 If the organism name that you submit is not in the database, the name should be newly registered to the taxonomy database through DDBJ.
 Such new organism names will be open to the public on taxonomy database after the release of corresponding sequence data from DDBJ.

 Before the release of corresponding sequence data from DDBJ, the organism name can not be available on taxonomy database.
 Please do not hesitate to contact us when you like to update the organism name of your sequence data, once submitted to taxonomy database.
 See also the page, [Data Updates/Correction: after getting your accession number](/ddbj/update-e.html), when you like to update your data.

 In principle, the organism name is required to be one of "scientific name" in taxonomy database.
-When you have any objections against the description status of the taxonomy database
+When you have any objections against the description status of the taxonomy database, see [here](#objection).

 ## "Category" of organism name  {#deasy}
 During submission through [Nucleotide Sequence Submission System](/ddbj/web-submission-e.html) you have to select "Category" of organism name.
 Here shows a flowchart for judging "Category" of organism on Nucleotide Sequence Submission System

 <img src="/assets/images/ddbj/organism-e.png" alt="" title="" class="w600">